bradymholt/ynab-utils/README.md

 ## Deployment

 Deployment is handled with an Ansible playbook located on the `ops/` folder.
 To deploy the app, run `npm run deploy`.
-The first time you run this you will be prompted for ops config values which will be used to generate `ops/config.yml` which can be modified later.
+The first time you run this you will be prompted for deployment config values which will be saved to `ops/config.yml`.